MosesSupposes/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+Sessions are a way to maintain state across http requests, which are typically a stateless protocol.
+With sessions you can do things like remember user preferences, or restrict access to resources unless a user has logged in through your system.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+Bcrypt helps us store passwords in a secure manner by creating a cryptographically hashed password that can't be restored to it's original state.
+This prevents attackers from being able to read/comprehend passwords from the database.

 - [ ] What does bcrypt do to slow down attackers?

+Bcrypt `salts` your password, which is a rehash of the original hash.
+You can salt a user's password as many times as you like; the standard being 8-12 times.
+When a password is rehashed, it becomes harder to use a collection of commonly used hashed passwords to penetrate the system because the original hash has been rehashed multiple times.
+This significantly slows down the time it takes an attacker to crack a password.

 - [ ] What are the three parts of the JSON Web Token?

+Header, payload, signature.

 ## Minimum Viable Product